Key takeaways:

 Pricing and plans

-Plan / domain type | Cost / term | Plan inclusions |
+Plan/Domain type | Cost/Term | Plan inclusions |

-.com domains | About $18.99 per year | Renewal rates remain steady across years |
+.com domains | About $18.99 per year | Standard domain registration |

-Premium domains | $30–$60 annually | Extensions like .io or .app available |
+Premium domains | Around $30–$60 per year | Extensions like .io or .app |

 Note: Hover’s base pricing is slightly higher than some competitors, but steady renewals and bundled privacy make it a stable long-term choice.